sobolevn/git-secret/man/man1/git-secret-changes.1.md

 ## DESCRIPTION
-`git-secret-changes` - shows changes between the current version of hidden files and the ones committed.
+`git-secret-changes` - display changes between the current versions of secret files and the ones committed.

 If no filenames are provided, changes to all hidden files will be shown.
-Alternately, you can provide any number of hidden files to this command as arguments, and it will show changes for those files.
+Alternately, provide any number of hidden files to this command as arguments, and it will show changes for those files.

-Note that files must be specified by their unencrypted names, without the `.secret` suffix.
+Note files must be specified by their unencrypted names, without the `.secret` suffix.

-Note also that this command can be affected by the `SECRETS_PINENTRY` environment variable.
+Note also this command can be affected by the `SECRETS_PINENTRY` environment variable.
 See (See [git-secret(7)](https://git-secret.io/git-secret) for information using `SECRETS_PINENTRY`.